Moore targets female accusers as critics decry intimidation

 President Donald Trump, through a spokeswoman, called the allegations of sexual misconduct against the former judge "very troubling."
 The Republican president stopped short of calling on Moore to quit the race, however, breaking with most Republican leaders in Washington, including McConnell, the Senate majority leader.

-"He thinks that the people of Alabama should make the decision on who their next senator should be," Sanders said, declining to clarify whether Trump continued to back Moore.
+"He thinks that the people of Alabama should make the decision on who their next senator should be," White House press secretary Sarah Huckabee Sanders said, declining to clarify whether Trump continued to back Moore.

+Trump did take time to publicly ridicule Democratic Sen. Al Franken, who apologized Thursday after a woman who had traveled with him on a USO tour in 2006 accused him of forcibly kissing her and then groping her for a photograph taken while she was sleeping on a transport plane.
+Trump tweeted that the photo was "really bad" and that "just last week he was lecturing anyone who would listen about sexual harassment and respect for women."

 In Alabama, Moore appeared alongside more than a dozen religious leaders, who took turns bashing the Christian conservative's many critics — especially his female accusers.